-The use of a fraction of exact exchange was introduced20 into density functional approximations to improve the calculated atomization energies of molecules, at a significant computational cost.
-It was later shown14 that flexible functional forms involving the kinetic energy density (VSXC14) were capable of yielding similar and even better thermochemistry without exact exchange.
+The use of a fraction of exact exchange was introduced25 into density functional approximations to improve the calculated atomization energies of molecules, but at a significant computational cost.
+It was later shown19 that flexible functional forms involving the kinetic energy density [VSXC (Ref.
+19)] were capable of yielding similar and even better thermochemistry without exact exchange.
 However, this was achieved at the cost of empirical parametrization.
 Now that accurate atomization energies are predicted by a nonempirical density functional without exact exchange (TPSS), do we still need exact exchange in chemistry?

-It seems that we do need exact exchange, or perhaps self-interaction correction (Section VII), to describe situations in which the exact exchange-correlation hole has a long-range component that cannot be captured by semilocal approximations like LSD, GGA, or meta-GGA.
-The simplest example is stretched H_2^+ (a highly noncompact one-electron density), but less extreme and more practical examples are moderately stretched molecules52 and the transition state of a chemical reaction.
+It seems that we do need exact exchange, or perhaps self-interaction correction (Sec.
+VII), to describe situations in which the exact exchange-correlation hole has a long-range component that cannot be captured by semilocal approximations such as LSD, GGA, or meta-GGA.
+The simplest example is stretched H_2^+ (a highly noncompact one-electron density), but less extreme and more practical examples are moderately stretched molecules58 and the transition state of a chemical reaction.
 The forward and reverse energy barriers tend to be seriously underestimated in LSD.
-These errors are typically reduced by about a factor of two in the PBE GGA or the TPSS meta-GGA, but the remaining error is still far too large for chemical kinetics.^{57,58} The progression from LSD to PBE GGA to TPSS meta-GGA seems to show a consistent and continuing reduction of error only for reactions that do not involve a free H atom or H_2 molecule.
+These errors are typically reduced by about a factor of 2 in the PBE GGA or the TPSS meta-GGA, but the remaining error is still far too large for chemical kinetics.64 The progression from LSD to PBE GGA to TPSS meta-GGA seems to show a consistent and continuing reduction of error only for reactions that do not involve a free H atom or H2 molecule.
 The hybrid functionals that admix exact exchange, such as PBE0, achieve a significant further reduction of the error, but are still far from satisfactory.
-It appears that selfinteraction correction can significantly improve energy barriers.66 Perhaps a nonempirical hyper-GGA or an improved self-interaction correction will solve this problem, and will also improve the description of molecules containing transition-metal atoms where again TPSS makes only a small improvement55 over PBE.
+It appears that self-interaction correction can significantly improve energy barriers.75 Perhaps a nonempirical hyper-GGA or an improved self-interaction correction will solve this problem, and will also improve the description of molecules containing transition-metal atoms where again TPSS makes only a small improvement62 over PBE.

-Because inclusion of exact exchange implies moving up Jacob's ladder, we expect hybrid and hyper-GGA functionals to provide better description for solids as well.
-Direct evaluation of exact exchange for solids with metallic character remains prohibitively expensive, but the recently developed screened Coulomb potential method65 for hybrid functionals overcomes this obstacle with only a slight loss of precision.
+Because inclusion of exact exchange implies moving up Jacob's ladder, we expect hybrid and hyper-GGA functionals to provide a better description for solids as well.
+Direct evaluation of exact exchange for solids with metallic character remains prohibitively expensive, but the recently developed screened Coulomb potential method74 for hybrid functionals overcomes this obstacle with only a slight loss of precision.